-University Hearing Board: A board is comprised of up to three University community members who are trained and authorized to weigh the information presented in a University hearing to determine an appropriate outcome .
-A typical board will include an employee and students .
-A sexual misconduct board includes three University employees and/or graduate students .
-A quorum (two members) may represent the board when a third member is unavailable .
+University Hearing Board: A board comprised of up to three University community members who are trained and authorized to weigh the information presented in a University hearing to determine an appropriate outcome.
+Atypical board will include an employee and students.
+A sexual misconduct board includes three University employees and/or graduate students.